rpicard/explore-flask/12-handling_users.md

 ## Storing passwords

-Rule number one of handling users is to hash passwords with Bcrypt before storing them.
+Rule number one of handling users is to hash passwords with the Bcrypt algorithm before storing them.
 You never store passwords in plain text.
 It's a massive security issue and it's unfair to your users.
 All of the hard work has already been done and abstracted away for us, so there's no excuse for not following the best practices here.

+{ SEE MORE: OWASP is one of the industry's most trusted source for information regarding web application security.
+Take a look at some of their recommendations for secure coding here: https://www.owasp.org/index.php/Secure_Coding_Cheat_Sheet#Password_Storage }

 We'll go ahead and use the Flask-Bcrypt extension to implement the bcrypt package in our application.
-This extension is basically just a wrapper around the bcrypt package, but it does handle a few things that would be annoying to do ourselves (like checking string encodings before comparing).
+This extension is basically just a wrapper around the `py-bcrypt` package, but it does handle a few things that would be annoying to do ourselves (like checking string encodings before comparing hashes).

-{ EXPLAIN BCRYPT AND THE CONCEPT OF ROUNDS }

 myapp/__init__.py
 ```